abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_model_implementation.rst

     ..  [#univeral_quantificator] :math:`\forall \, j : j > i` simply means that we consider all :math:`j` greater than :math:`i`.

-    This means that we can restrict ourself to inequalities involving only :math:`x_i + i` terms.
+    This means that we can restrict ourselves to inequalities involving only :math:`x_i + i` terms.
 Each of these terms must be different from all others.
 Doesn't this ring a bell?
 Yep, this is the ``AllDifferent``
     constraint: